The web standards model

 - CSS is for styling and layout.

-- JavaScript is for controlling dynamic behavior.
+- JavaScript and APIs are for controlling dynamic behavior.

 HTML